-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 Alexander had planned to retire from GM Lordstown, and had money saved up to build his dream house in the area.
 But he took a transfer to Michigan.
 He says it was his only option.

 "I'm a factory rat.
 I'm a dumb autoworker.
-I have to follow GM," he explained.
+I have to follow GM," he said.

-His ex-wife and kids didn't make the move and the whole experience has left him broken.
+His ex-wife and kids didn't make the move, and the whole experience has left him broken.
 He's back in Lordstown, for now, on medical leave.

-Bill Janik, who is a mechanical engineer, has since found another job in a different industry.
-His wife Denise transferred to a plant in Indiana, but making the long drive home on weekends for a few hours with their kids wasn't working.
-The pandemic has hampered her search for a new job, after working her whole adult life for the same company.
+Janik, who is a mechanical engineer, has since found another job in a different industry.
+His wife, Denise, transferred to a plant in Indiana, but making the long drive home on weekends for a few hours with their kids wasn't working.
+The pandemic has hampered her search for a new job after working her whole adult life for the same company.

 Trump's "becoming a real politician"